Plant health controls, imports and exports, certification schemes, plant passporting and listed quarantine plant pests.

 Importers must check if a plant or plant product requires phytosanitary certification to be allowed entry into the EU.
 You must register with Defra before you import any controlled plants or plant products.
 These certificates confirm that the goods have been inspected in their country of origin and meet EU standards on the absence of pests and diseases.

 Requirements for forestry and wood are covered by separate Plant Health (Forestry) legislation.
-For more information on this, you can call the Forestry Commission Plant Health Service helpline on 0300 067 5155.
+For more information on this, call the Forestry Commission Plant Health Service helpline on 0300 067 5155.

 - Grain: certification of consignments